Prepare

 Time & Space to Settle

-• Please set aside several unhurried hours.
+• Please set aside a full session window, usually 4–5 hours.

 • Avoid rushing before or after.